-Lead capture forms collect information from prospects who visit your website and would like more information.
-Zendesk’s CRM software enables you to create and embed lead capture forms that can be displayed on your website and Facebook page.
-The platform’s automation means this information will go from Facebook directly into the CRM.
+- Lead capture forms collect information from prospects who visit your website and would like more details.
+Zendesk’s sales CRM software enables you to create lead capture forms that can be displayed on your website and social channels.

-A content marketing strategy that’s aligned with sales is a great way to generate interest and attract new prospects.
-Blog articles, ebooks, and thought-leadership pieces all provide useful information to your target audience while giving you a platform for capturing reader contact information.
+- A content marketing strategy that’s aligned with sales is a great way to generate interest and attract new prospects.
+Blog articles, ebooks, and thought leadership pieces all provide useful information to your target audience while giving you a platform for capturing readers’ contact information.
 Work with your marketing department to develop content that will appeal to your target persona.

 Sales prospecting doesn’t have to be difficult.
 With the above tactics and a clear prospecting strategy, you’ll be set to attract more high-value leads.

 The next step is qualifying leads to decide how they should be prioritized.

 To gauge a prospect’s value, calculate their potential total sales dollars and volume for a specific period (weekly, monthly, annually, etc.).
 You’ll need to use the data you have about the prospect and past customers to estimate how much their company can spend on your product or service.

 Determining a lead’s potential isn’t an exact science, but you can score them effectively by following a clear process.
 Zendesk Sell’s lead scoring feature partially automates the qualification process.
 By setting up a scoring system in your CRM, it will automatically know when to qualify a lead.
 If a lead scores high enough due to their characteristics, they will become a qualified lead, and your CRM will notify you.

 In some cases, your contact may be a decision-maker.
 But many times, purchasing decisions are made by the executives who manage your contact.